 • What does my daughter need to bring on her Blazer Day?

 Prospective students are not required to bring anything on their Blazer Day.
-Lunch will also be provided.
+Lunch will be provided.
 However, packing a lunch is encouraged if your daughter has food allergies.

 • What should my daughter wear on her Blazer Day?